1. Home>

 Alejar in the Indicative Conditional Perfect

 The Indicative Conditional Perfect of alejar is used to talk about something that would have happened in the past but didn’t due to another action.
-For example, "habría alejado", meaning "I would have moved".
+For example, "habría alejado", meaning "I would have moved away".

 In Spanish, the Indicative Conditional Perfect is known as "El Condicional Perfecto".